i-dream-of-ai/ipybox/docs/usage.md

 3. Import and use the installed package
 4. Prints `Output: 0.8.0`

-You can also install and use a package within a single execution.
-There's no need to have two separate executions as done in the example above.
+You can also install and use a package in a single execution step, as shown in the [next section](#generate-plots), for example.

-## Creating and returning plots
+## Generate plots

-Plots created with `matplotlib` or other libraries are returned as [PIL](https://pillow.readthedocs.io) images.
-Images are not part of the output stream, but are available as `images` list in the `result` object.
+Plots generated with `matplotlib` and other visualization libraries are returned as [PIL](https://pillow.readthedocs.io) images.
+Images are not part of the output stream; they can be obtained from the [`result`][ipybox.executor.ExecutionResult] object as `images` list.

 ```python
 --8<-- "examples/05_creating_plots.py:usage"